 Health Conditions Related to Genetic Changes

-It is not known how the APOE e4 allele is related to the risk of Alzheimer disease.
+It is not known how the APOE e4 allele is related to the risk of Alzheimer's disease.
 However, researchers have found that this allele is associated with an increased number of protein clumps, called amyloid plaques, in the brain tissue of affected people.
-A buildup of amyloid plaques may lead to the death of nerve cells (neurons) and the progressive signs and symptoms of this disorder.
+A buildup of amyloid plaques may lead to the death of nerve cells (neurons) and the progressive signs and symptoms of Alzheimer's disease.

-It is important to note that people with the APOE e4 allele inherit an increased risk of developing Alzheimer disease, not the disease itself.
-Not all people with Alzheimer disease have the APOE e4 allele, and not all people who have this allele will develop the disease.More About This Health Condition
+It is important to note that people with the APOE e4 allele inherit an increased risk of developing Alzheimer's disease, not the disease itself.
+Not all people with Alzheimer's disease have the APOE e4 allele, and not all people who have this allele will develop the disease.More About This Health Condition

 Age-related hearing loss